• Skip to main content

 Link was approved for expansion to include an elementary school.
 Starting with the addition of Kindergarten in the fall of 2021, the school will add a new grade level in subsequent years.

 Link's success has been measured by the changed lives of over 3,000 students, many of whom have attributed their personal success to the life-changing experience they had at Link.
 Link places its graduates in some of the finest independent schools in the mid-Atlantic region as well as leading parochial and magnet high schools in the Newark area.
-100% of the past 16 graduating classes (1999-2017) were accepted into quality high schools of their choice.
+100% of the graduating classes (1999-2025) were accepted into quality high schools of their choice.

 Primary Sidebar